Parenting Court

 Clay County Parenting Court occurs exclusively in Division 8 of the Family Court, at the Clay County Courthouse.
 It is presided over by the Family Court Commissioner, Sherrill Roberts.

 I am very proud of our overall approach, as well the work we have done to develop and grow the Parenting Court program in Clay County.
-I am especially pleased that we have been able to increase the amount of child support we collect through our unique enforcement efforts at no additional cost to the taxpayers of Clay County.
+I am especially pleased that we have been able to increase the amount of child support we collect through our unique enforcement efforts at no additional cost to the taxpayers of Clay County.-The Honorable Sherrill Roberts, Family Court Commissioner and presiding judicial officer over the Parenting Court Program.

 For Comparison Purposes